 Brooklyn, NY 11215

-Literature and the lively arts, design and decoration, cultural history.
+Literature and the lively arts, print and cultural history.

 Shipping & Return Policies

 All Honey & Wax books are guaranteed as described, and returnable for any reason within ten days.
 Full refund including original shipping costs for up to thirty days after delivery if an item arrives misdescribed or damaged.

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.